You put lots of hard work into creating that new blog post. It cost you real money, time, and effort. ⏳

 Now, how can you get serious return out of your content?

-Without a boost from your promotion efforts, that blog won’t get traction beyond bare-bones SEO and organic shares.
+Without a boost from a few smart, strategic promotion strategies, that blog won’t get traction beyond bare-bones SEO and organic shares.
 (Which could be significant by itself, but why settle?)

 If you feel comfortable letting your blog hang out on the internet without any help, be prepared for a surge of activity followed by a quick decline.
 Your blog will limp along for a while until it’s forgotten entirely.